timothymctim/Bing-wallpapers/README.md

 Script options
 --------------
-The script supports several option which allows you to customize its behavior.
+The script supports several options which allows you to customize the behavior.

 * `-locale` Get the Bing image of the day for this area.